 Don’t | Do |

-In conclusion, there are several ways to effectively end a sales presentation.
-These include summarizing the main points of the dynamic presentation, highlighting the key benefits of the product or service, addressing any remaining questions or concerns, and thanking the audience for their time and consideration.
+There are several ways to effectively end a sales presentation.
+These include summarizing the main points of the dynamic presentation, usage of the best fonts, highlighting the key benefits of the product or service, addressing any remaining questions or concerns, and thanking the audience for their time and consideration.

 It is also important to leave a strong and positive final impression, such as by offering a special deal or incentive for taking action.
 By following these steps, you can effectively close your sales and virtual presentation and increase the likelihood of making a successful sale.